carlosgimenes/Training-Duolingo/Frases.md

 That car is turning left. = Aquele carro está virando à esquerda.
 That watch is eighteen dollars.
 Aquele relógio é dezoito dólares.

+The boys wanted to go swimming. = Os meninos queriam ir nadar.
 The bookstore isn't on this street. = A livraria não é nesta rua.
+The bookstore was not open. = A livraria não estava aberta.
 The bus arrives at 3 p.m = O onibus chega as 3 horas da tarde The bus is leaving, are we ready to go? = O ônibus está saindo, nós estamos prontos para ir.
 The bus never stops in my town. = O ônibus nunca para na minha cidade.